 Arizona wages paid to certain individuals are exempt from Arizona income tax withholding.
 Individuals who qualify for this include:

 See the discussion below for details.
-If you believe you are an individual who is exempt from Arizona income tax withholding, complete Arizona Form WEC, Withholding Exemption Certificate, and provide it to your employer and keep a copy for your records.
+If the employee believe they are an individual who is exempt from Arizona income tax withholding, they must complete Arizona Form WEC, Withholding Exemption Certificate, and provide it to the employer and keep a copy for their records.

-If you are a Native American, your wages are exempt from Arizona income tax withholding if you:
+If the employee is a Native American, their wages are exempt from Arizona income tax withholding if they:

-For additional information, see the department’s ruling, Individual Tax Ruling (ITR) 96-4, Income Taxation of Indians and Spouses, available here:
+For additional information, see the Department’s ruling, Individual Tax Ruling (ITR) 96-4, Income Taxation of Indians and Spouses.

 The federal Military Spouses Residency Relief Act provides tax relief for qualifying spouses of military personnel.
 Under this act, wages earned in Arizona by a qualifying spouse are not deemed to be income for work performed in Arizona.
 Those wages are exempt from Arizona income tax withholding.

-If you are a nonresident working in Arizona, you may claim an exemption from Arizona income tax withholding if you are:
+If the employee is a nonresident working in Arizona, they may claim an exemption from Arizona income tax withholding if they are: